Statute of Limitations for Filing Lawsuits in California Courts

 The complaint filed against a public body or office is known as an extraordinary claim or “Administrative Claim.”
 This administrative claim must be filed before applying to the court, and it is required to use the government’s form filing this special claim.
 The statute of limitations is six months from the date of the injury filing the administrative complaint.

 - (1) Personal Property, Personal Injury, and Wrongful Death.
-Filing these types of claims against a government agency or office, will mean filing an administrative claim within six months from the date of the injury or death.
+Filing these types of claims against a government agency or office will mean filing an administrative claim within six months from the date of the injury or death.
 This rule remains outlined in Government Code, Section 911.2.

 - (2) Real Property Damages and Breach of Contract.
-When real property injury or breach of contract has occurred, and the defendant is a government agency or office there is one year time period from the date of the damage to file an administrative claim.
+When real property injury or breach of contract has occurred, and the defendant is a government agency or office there is a year time period from the date of the damage to file an administrative claim.
 This rule can be in Government Code, Section 911.2, under “any other cause of action.”

 After you file an administrative claim, the government agency or office has 45 days in which to respond, as outlined in Government Code, Section 912.4